For Districts - New District Master Agreements for Matching Funds and Technical Assistance Funds

 At the direction of the commission and the Department of Agriculture and Consumer Services the division is establishing a replacement master agreement for district matching funds and technical assistance funds with each district to cover fiscal years 2014-15 through 2017-18.
 The new master agreement will take the place of the agreements first established in 2012-13 and include several changes to increase accountability and clarify expectations for each party to the agreement.

-The draft agreement will be emailed to each district beginning in August 2014.
-The new agreement will include the following changes from the original 2012 agreement:
+The 2014-15 master agreement packet is being emailed to each district beginning in August 2014.
+The new agreement includes the following changes from the original 2012 agreement:

 - Establish that the contract is between the department and district (Preamble)

 - Incorporate statutory and rule references in “Whereas” section (Preamble)